learn-co-curriculum/dsc-data-analysis-python-intro/README.md

     orange

-In later sections of this course, that same task (printing the list of colors) might look something like this, using the `pandas` library:
+As more knowledge is gained, that same task (printing the list of colors) might look something like this, using the `pandas` library:

 ```python